mnik7044/merntodoapp/README.md

 ## About

-- Create new tasks with due dates and descriptions.
+- Create new tasks with descriptions.
 - Mark tasks as completed or pending.
 - Delete tasks you no longer need.
 - User-friendly interface with real-time updates.